thecodebeneath/gitlab-ci-templates/README.md

 ## Smoketest Project Stubs

-For testing the CI templates, these two projects can be created in the same `codebeneath` group.
+For testing the CI templates, these following projects can be created in the same `codebeneath` group.
 Setup a Gitlab runner with tags for `tf` and `java` so the pipelines can be tested.

-> There are two smoketest projects to showcase the naming conventions for templates, stages and jobs.
+> There are three smoketest projects to showcase the naming conventions for templates, stages and jobs.

-### Terraform
+### Terraform Project
+This project contains terraform modules that include the templates for terraform pipelines.
-Populate a new `codebeneath/tf-ci-smoketest` project with the folder structure under `./smoketest-projects/tf-ci-smoketest`
+- Populate a new `codebeneath/tf-ci-smoketest` project with the folder structure under `./smoketest-projects/tf-ci-smoketest`

-### Java
+### Java Project
+This project contains terraform modules that include the templates for terraform pipelines.
-Populate a new `codebeneath/java-ci-smoketest` project with the folder structure under `./smoketest-projects/java-ci-smoketest`
+- Populate a new `codebeneath/java-ci-smoketest` project with the folder structure under `./smoketest-projects/java-ci-smoketest`

+### Microservice Project
+This microservice project contains both application code and supporting infrastructure, representing a self-contained service repo.
+It has terraform modules and java source code.
+It therefore will include multiple pipeline templates supporting the build and deployment of the service.
+- Populate a new `codebeneath/microservices-ci-smoketest` project with the folder structure under `./smoketest-projects/microservices-ci-smoketest`